 Also, inform your doctor about recent illnesses or other medical conditions.

-You may want to have a relative or friend accompany you and drive you home afterward.
-This is recommended if you have been sedated.
+You may want to have someone drive you home afterward, especially if you receive sedation.

 There are other important guidelines for patients to follow prior to undergoing MR imaging.
 For a list of these and a review of all preparations that should be made prior to MR imaging, please see MRI of the Breast.